jhu-statprogramming-fall-2024/project4-safe-meme/README.md

 ### 140.777.P4
-### Our Changing Climate: A Geospatial Analysis of the Impact of Climate Change on Cropland Health and Productivity
+### Our Changing Climate: A Geospatial Analysis of the Impact of Climate Change on Regional Cropland Health and Productivity
 #### November 15, 2024

 **Team Members:** Sara Hunsberger, Fernanda Montoya, Meklit Yimenu, Meucci Ilunga